rymanalu/lucy-docs/installation.md

 #### Step 2 - Environment Settings

 We use `.env` file to save the base environment settings.
 Go to `DB_` section and ignore the others.
-Set your database settings for your application (See the image below for example).
+Set your database settings for your application (see the image below for example).
 After that, click `Save .env` and click `Next Step` to continue.

 ![alt text](http://s33.postimg.org/6jvbxxfrz/02_install.png "Environment Settings")